Many women shy away from amniocentesis for fear of miscarriage—but the link between amniocentesis risks and miscarriage has been widely overblown.

-We do not know how many pregnant women like Van Delft shy away from amniocentesis (amnio) and chorionic villus sampling (CVS)–the only prenatal tests that can definitively diagnose fetal genetic disorders like Down Syndrome–out of fears of miscarriage.
+We do not know how many pregnant women like Van Delft shy away from amniocentesis or chorionic villus sampling (CVS)—the only prenatal tests that can definitively diagnose fetal genetic disorders like Down Syndrome—out of fears of miscarriage.
 No one has studied this question.
 But the number is likely considerable.

 And that’s unfortunate, because the risk of miscarriage from these tests has been wildly overblown.

-AMNIO and CVS are the only tests that can definitively diagnose fetal genetic disorders…
+Amniocentesis and CVS are the only tests that can definitively diagnose fetal genetic disorders.

-Because both procedures require inserting a needle into the uterus, they carry a small risk of causing an infection, which can lead to miscarriage.
+The procedure carries a small risk of infection, which can lead to miscarriage.

-Reputable sources like the Center for Disease Control state the risk of miscarriage as about 1 in 100 for CVS and 1 in 200 for amnio.
+Reputable sources like the Center for Disease Control states that the risk of amniocentesis causing miscarriage is about 1 in 200.

 Studies since the 1980s find a much lower risk of miscarriage from these procedures, one too small to be accurately estimated and often not even statistically distinguishable from zero.
 For instance, a large prospective Danish study of over 140,000 pregnancies found no impact on miscarriage risk.
-And a comprehensive meta-analysis of 21 studies conducted in the 2000s found a small non-significant post-procedure bump in the chances of miscarriage: about 1 in 1000 for amnio, and 1 in 500 for CVS.
+And a comprehensive meta-analysis of 21 studies conducted in the 2000s found a small non-significant post-procedure bump in the chances of miscarriage: about 1 in 1000.

-The chances of miscarriage after AMNIO and CVS are Small:
+The chances of miscarriage after amniocentesis is small:

 This is a personal question.
 For some, the answer is “No” – any additional chance of miscarriage whether 1 in 100 or 1 in 10,000, is too much to bear.
 That’s totally understandable.